Traditional Pilot Awards

 Application Process

-Each year there are between one and three award cycles.
+Each year there are between one to two award cycles.
 Each cycle may vary slightly in terms of eligibility and scope of solicited proposals.
-Review the request for applications (PDF) and all application materials before completing the Pre-Submission Form
+Review the request for applications (PDF) and all application materials before completing the Pre-Submission Form.